RACC: Representation-Aware Coverage Criteria for LLM Safety Testing: Backgrounds

 \subsection{LLMs and their Safety Issues}

-With the fast development of computation and data sources, LLMs have achieved significant breakthroughs in various application paradigms like chat completion~\cite{korbak2023pretraining,openai2024gpt4}, code generation~\cite {coignion2024performance,guo2024deepseek}, and complex reasoning tasks~\cite{guo2025deepseek,zhong2024evaluation}.
-Generally, an LLM\footnote{In this work, we focus on autoregressive decoder-only LLMs, which is the current mainstream model architecture.} can be formulated as follows: \begin{definition}[Large Language Model, LLM] An LLM is an autoregressive decoder-only transformer~\cite{vaswani2017attention,radford2018improving}, denoted by a tuple $f=(\theta, H)$, where $\theta$ represents the model architecture and the model parameters, and $H$ is the hidden feature space. \end{definition}

-During inference, $f$ receives an input $x$ consisting of a seqence of $k$ tokens and $f(x_{[1:k]})$ predicts the next token $x_{[k+1]}$, then append it to current input $x$ and continues this procedure until the model outputs the (end of sequence) token \texttt{<EOS>}.
+Driven by rapid advancements in computational resources and large-scale datasets, LLMs have achieved significant breakthroughs across various application paradigms, such as chat completion~\cite{korbak2023pretraining,openai2024gpt4}, code generation~\cite{coignion2024performance,guo2024deepseek}, and complex reasoning tasks~\cite{guo2025deepseek,zhong2024evaluation}.
+Modern LLMs are built on the Transformer architecture~\cite{vaswani2017attention} and scaled to hundreds of billions of parameters, enabling emergent capabilities such as instruction following~\cite{ouyang2022training,wang2023selfinstruct} and in-context learning~\cite{brown2020language}.
+Open-source LLM families such as LLaMA~\cite{touvron2023llama}, Mistral~\cite{jiang2023mistral}, and Qwen~\cite{bai2023qwen} have further democratized access to frontier capabilities, enabling widespread adoption across research and industry.

-Despite their milestone success, their safety issues have become a major concern in their deployments~\cite{anwar2024foundational,yao2024survey,wang2024comprehensive,chen2025worstcaserobustnesslargelanguage,wei2025position}.
-Though LLMs are generally trained with alignment techniques~\cite{bai2022training,bai2022constitutional,dai2024safe,wu2025mitigating} to refuse to answer harmful queries, evaluations on popular open-source harmful prompt datasets have shown that their safety is still superficial and inadequate~\cite{qi2024safety,chen2025understanding}, which are commonly known as the \emph{jailbreak} issues.
-Additionally, safety principles and constraints for LLMs can vary by scenario, so static open-source harmful prompt datasets cannot satisfy the diverse safety testing needs.
+Despite their milestone success, safety issues have become a major concern in LLM deployments~\cite{anwar2024foundational,yao2024survey,wang2024comprehensive,chen2025worstcaserobustnesslargelanguage,wei2025position}.
+Though LLMs are generally trained with alignment techniques~\cite{bai2022training,bai2022constitutional,ouyang2022training,dai2024safe,wu2025mitigating} to refuse harmful queries, their safety remains superficial and brittle~\cite{qi2024safety,chen2025understanding,wei2023jailbroken}.
+A wide range of \emph{jailbreak} attacks have been proposed to bypass these safeguards, including optimization-based adversarial suffixes~\cite{zou2023universal}, automated black-box query strategies~\cite{chao2023jailbreaking,yu2023gptfuzzer}, and in-context manipulation~\cite{wei2023jailbreak,deng2023masterkey}.
+To systematically evaluate LLM safety, several benchmarks have been developed covering diverse harmful categories~\cite{zhang2024safetybench,xie2025sorrybench,li2024salad,samvelyan2024rainbow}, and defenses such as input/output filtering~\cite{inan2023llama,robey2023smoothllm} have been proposed in response.
+However, these efforts rely on static datasets with no principled way to assess the quality or completeness of the test suite itself.
+Safety principles and constraints for LLMs can also vary by scenario, so fixed open-source datasets cannot satisfy diverse safety testing needs.
 These situations further underscore the importance of suitable coverage criteria for LLM safety testing.